grame-cncm/faustwebsite/mkdocs/docs/community/ifc.md

 ### IFC-24 - November 21-22, 2024 in Turin (Italy)

 The fourth edition of the International Faust Conference ([IFC-24](https://ifc24.soundmit.com/en)) took place on November 21-22, 2024 in Turin (Italy).
+The Proceedings are available [here](https://hal.science/hal-04846518).

 Slides from November 21nd: